 Iliotibial Band Syndrome (ITBS) is a common type of running knee injury.
-This video and article will help you identify ITBS symptoms, causes, and treatment options.
+This article will help you identify ITBS symptoms, causes, and treatment options.

 The Iliotibial band is a thick tendon that inserts on the outside of your knee.
 The function of the Iliotibial band is to help slow movement and torque at your knee during impact.
 Iliotibial band syndrome is a common cause of knee pain in runners.
 The cause is repetitive trauma to the Iliotibial band insertion on the outside of the knee resulting in tendonitis and severe lateral knee pain while running.
 Eventually this condition will result in degeneration of the tendon and progress to a condition called tendonosis.
 This means there will be excessive tightness due to abnormal scar formation and may become a source of chronic knee pain for the runner.

 The classic sign of Iliotibial band syndrome in a runner is pain in the outside of their knee that gets progressively worse while they are running.
 The pain will eventually cause them to stop and may cause lasting pain that hurts worse while walking up and down stairs.

 A typical runner will wait a few days until the pain is gone and try to run again with the pain often appearing again somewhere during their run.
 This process is repeated over again until the runner can not run over a couple of miles without severe knee pain.